laihuiqi/peerprep/UserService/README.md

 ## Set Up a Docker Network (Bridge)

-Set up a Docker network using the following command, and ensure to use the same network name when starting the various services later.
+Set up a Docker network using the following command, and ensure to use the same network name when starting the various services and databases later.
+(This step is important if you dont want to run via `docker-compose up` command)

-Command:
+Using Terminal, Run the following Command:

 ```
 docker network create -d bridge user-service-network